tae73/tae73/README.md

 ### Hi there 👋
+I'm at M.S candidate in Department of Biomedical Systems Informatics, Yonsei University College of Medicine.

+My research interest focuses on developing models and algorithms for tackling callenges in applying machine learning to real-world healthcare domain.

+Specifically, I mainly focus on the following methods:
+- Federated learning
+- Interpretable machine learning
+- Continual learning and Transfer learning
+- Semi-supervesed / self-supervised learning

 <!--
 **tae73/tae73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.